Skip to main content

 Course Objectives:

-Students will take 1-2 classes per day for four days each week at the Académie Américaine de Danse de Paris, Studio Harmonic, Peter Goss and/or Ménagerie de Verre.
+Students will take a daily technique class at Studio Harmonic, Ménagerie de Verre, Centre Nationale de Danse, or Centre de Danse du Marais.
 Classes typically last 1½ to 2 hours.
 Students will be asked to keep a journal of their experiences in classes including reflections about French teaching styles, taking classes with French students, and a daily log of their experiences and progression.
-Students will have additional writing assignments including critical responses of performances and informal showings viewed during the four week summer session.
+Students will have additional writing assignments including a reflection paper and a critical response to performances.

 Note: This course will also be offered at the graduate level: DAN 5930-01 (3 credit hours)